aangelakis/aangelakis.github.io/_pages/about.md

 I also contributed to the IACM's research on complex systems by **designing and implementing graph traversal algorithms** for **optimal sensor placement** in Water Distribution Networks, enabling accurate leak localization using **Python, GeoPandas, NetworkX, and GIS**.

-My recent research at the Speech Signal Processing Lab involves developing deep learning models for **Tuberculosis detection** from cough audio signals, achieving robust classification between healthy and unhealthy samples using **Python, Sklearn, and TensorFlow**.
-I have also assisted in building and evaluating a 20-hour multi-speaker Greek speech dataset, training state-of-the-art text-to-speech models with **ESPnet**.
+My recent research at the IACM-FORTH and Speech Signal Processing Lab involves developing deep learning models for **Tuberculosis detection** from cough audio signals, achieving robust classification between healthy and unhealthy samples using **Python, Sklearn, and TensorFlow**.
+I have also assisted in building and evaluating STOMA: a new multi-speaker Greek speech corpus designed to advance research in text-to-speech (TTS) synthesis and related speech technologies for under-resourced languages.
+My role involved training and running inference on state-of-the-art text-to-speech models using **ESPnet** .
+You can find the dataset on [HuggingFace](https://huggingface.co/datasets/aangelakis/STOMA).

 ---